Skip to content

 Q. How long do I allow an offered seat to remain on the Seated List, before I remove it and offer the seat to someone else?

 A. It's up to your school administrator.
-Once the lottery is complete, the lottery email says that applicants have until January 15.
-After that we recommend just a week or two.
-The results emails suggests 2 weeks.
+Once the lottery is complete, the lottery email says that applicants have until mid-January.
+The results emails that the patrons received says 2 weeks.

 Q. I hit the "Accept" checkmark for the applicant (or by accident).
 What happens now?

 A. When the "Accept" button is clicked (or an applicant accepts the seat via email), the student is removed from all other Waitlists and Seated lists.
-This cannot be reversed.
-The applicant must start the entire process over by re-applying.
+Call the person over permits at the District if this happens.
+It can be possibly be rebuilt.
+Or if not, the applicant must start the entire process over by re-applying.
 There is a record's audit that can track what happened, if needed.

 Emails and Communication Questions: